Treatment & Services

 Internship - Wellesley Hospital

-Medical School - University of Toronto Faculty of Medicine
+Medical Education - University of Toronto Faculty of Medicine

 - Director, American Urological Association Board Review Course